monash-wsrn/ebug-network/docs/Robot Control Improvements.md

 Unfortunately, the tuning process for the gyroscope was problematic and not implemented correctly, in which it was removed.
 `EKFrelative.yaml` is responsible for the gyroscope fusion, in which the output would be used as an input for the `EKFabsolute.yaml`.
-Essentially there would be 2 fusions, encoders to gyroscope for the relative poses, and subsequently fused with
+Essentially there would be 2 fusions, encoders to gyroscope for the relative poses, and subsequently fused with the AprilTag localisation.
-AprilTag localisation.
 This method should be investigated, but currently the encoders and the AprilTags localisation provide satisfactory results.

 To get started with the gyroscope fusion, there are two major changes.
 - `ekfRelative.yaml`: